googlefonts/googlefonts.github.io/gf-guide/metadata.md

 ### source

-Indicates the upstream repo URL, files location and the commit at which the font was taken, this important for versioning, but also to keep a trace back the origin of the font since multiple forks can exist for one project.
+Indicates the upstream repo URL and the commit at which the font was taken, this important for versioning, but also to keep a trace back the origin of the font since multiple forks can exist for one project.

 If the source is a *tagged release*, then the source entry should look like this: